 Yes, you can if it is the light kind.
 If you are not sure, ask what kind you have been served to make sure it doesn’t have more carbs than you think.

 It should be easy to find in almost all grocery stores.
 Do not pay extra for special brands advertised as low-carb as most common types already fit the bill.

-Yes, in small quantities.
-Kikkoman soy sauce has 2 grams of net carbs, 1 g protein, and 0 g fat per tablespoon.
+Yes.
+Kikkoman soy sauce has a very similar nutritional composition to regular soy sauce.
 However, each tablespoon also has 41% of the daily recommended sodium intake, so it’s best not to go overboard.

 A single-serving packet usually has half a tablespoon of liquid, which contains about 0.4 g of net carbs.
 This may change depending on the brand.

 No, sticky wings use honey, sugar, or maple syrup to achieve that stickiness.
-For this reason, they are very high in carbs and therefore not keto-friendly.
+For this reason, they are very high in carbs and therefore not ketogenic.